brandond98/todo/README.md

 - Run `expo start`
 - Scan the QR code using the Expo mobile app or choose a simulator

+## Testing
+- To test data persists in local storage - shake phone and click reload or close and open Expo app

 ## Compromises
 - Only tested on iPhone as that is the phone I own.